-A Marathon is a form of Long Distance Running that requires both physical and mental strength.
-There are a couple of varieties of Marathons, ranging from the normal 42 kilometres Marathon to the so called Ultra Marathon extreme long distance runs that may range between 50 kilometres and more.
+A Marathon is a form of long-distance running that requires physical and mental strength.
+There are a couple of varieties of Marathons, ranging from the regular 42-kilometre Marathon to the so-called "Ultra Marathon", a highly long-distance run that may vary between 50 kilometres and more.

 - Summary of Cover

 - History of Marathons

 |Cancellation or Curtailment*||-||£3,000||£7,500|